Dates Announced For 2018 Epcot International Flower & Garden Festival Revealed – Starting Early

 - Don’t forget the millions of beautiful flowers, trees, plants, and more that bring Epcot to life with color and excitement.

 The 2018 Epcot International Flower & Garden Festival is something that will thrill guests as they enter the park to see and smell the beauty of nature.
 Walt Disney World truly is gorgeous at any time of the year, but the wonder of flowers always bring a certain extra something.
-In 2018, those visiting Epcot will have even more chances to thrill in the fun with an earlier than usual start date and plenty more days to take it all in.
+In 2018, those visiting Epcot will have even more chances to share in the fun with an earlier than usual start date and plenty more days to take it all in.

 [Featured Image by Danny Cox]